How we’re becoming carbon positive in our operations

 The Paris Agreement could unlock $13.5 trillion in growth opportunities by 2030, as nearly 200 countries seek to accelerate their efforts to address climate change.
 By helping to build a business model that moves beyond a reliance on fossil fuels, we hope to benefit from the opportunities that new ways of doing business will create.

 We’re on the path to decarbonisation – and there’s no turning back.
 Not taking action to avoid runaway climate change would be a moral abdication of our responsibility to the most vulnerable and to future generations.
-But driving the movement towards a low carbon economy – that’s a huge opportunity, and one that Unilever must be a part of.Paul Polman, CEO
+But driving the movement towards a low carbon economy – that’s a huge opportunity, and one that Unilever must be a part of.Paul Polman, former CEO

 Sourcing our energy from renewables